nazneenprojects/techcrafting-with-keying/_posts/2025-01-22-SystemDesign.markdown

   - Data duplication is much lesser
   - Scaling the cache is easier
   - Example.
 Redis, Memcached

+Example, On e-commerce website t shirts data are stored such as - Most Popular T shirts, New arrivals, Users Recently Viewed

 ### How is data distributed among cache servers?
 Option 1 : Whatever the servers asks for